Predrag-Jandric/React-Portfolio/evaristoSuggestsions.md

-faq element size changes when it opens and closes faq element weird close zoom in on project details chart is too much and initial entrance is too sudden turn data.js to json so you can format json and improve code. make ordered lists
+faq element size changes when it opens and closes faq element weird close zoom in on project details chart is too much and initial entrance is too sudden

 PIZZA app
 why 8 max characters